Cecilia8989/pands-problem-sheet/README.md

 </details>

 - - - -
+The Weekday Checker is a Python program that checks whether today is a weekday or the weekend, and prints a message indicating which one it is.
+When run, the program prints the message "Yes, unfortunately today is a weekday." in red if today is a weekday, or "It is the weekend, yay!" in red if today is the weekend.

 #### How it works

 Here the main steps of the program:

+1. The program can be run by executing the **"weekday.py"** script
-1. Import the datetime module and the termcolor module
+2. Import the datetime module and the termcolor module
-2. Use the datetime.datetime.today() function to get the current date and time
+3. Use the datetime.datetime.today() function to get the current date and time
-3. Use the weekday() function to get the current day of the week, where Monday is 0 and Sunday is 6.
+4. Use the weekday() function to get the current day of the week, where Monday is 0 and Sunday is 6.
-4. Check whether the current day of the week is less than 5 using an if statement.
+5. Check whether the current day of the week is less than 5 using an if statement.
-5. If the current day of the week is less than 5, print the message "Yes, unfortunately today is a weekday." in red
+6. If the current day of the week is less than 5, print the message "Yes, unfortunately today is a weekday." in red
-6. If the current day of the week is 5 or 6 (i.e., the weekend), print the message "It is the weekend, yay!" in red.
+7. If the current day of the week is 5 or 6 (i.e., the weekend), print the message "It is the weekend, yay!" in red.

 <details>
            <summary>Code comments</summary>